BigBossRabbit/SovereignKey/README.md

 The SK is essentially a collection of Free & Open Source tools that act as a secure utility for anyone & everyone who chooses to use it, for their Bitcoin interaction as well as secure computing over the Tor network.

-It should not require any prior knowledge of how all the tools it is made up of work, beyond this Readme, to get started with the SK.
-However, but will find links to all the different resources used to bring this about.
+It does not require any prior knowledge of how all the tools it is made up of work, beyond this ReadMe file, to get started with the SK.
+However, you will find links to all the different resources used to bring this about further down in this file.

-We highly recommend that you DYOR (Do Your Own Research) on these and famialir9se yourself with them.
+We highly recommend that you DYOR (`Do Your Own Research`) on these and familiarise yourself with them.
 <details> <summary>Expand for Features</summary>
 </details>